Workflow

 - Focused skills for CV/ATS, GitHub, LinkedIn, portfolio SEO, and X.

-- One export/install CLI for Claude Code, Codex, Gemini CLI, OpenCode, and portable
+- One export/install CLI for Claude Code, Codex, Gemini CLI, Antigravity, OpenCode, and portable

 How it works

 This is not a prompt collection.
-It is an operating manual for agents working on professional identity: gather inputs, verify facts, route to the right platform rules, produce grounded output, and avoid inventing unsupported claims.
+It is an operating manual for agents working on professional identity: verify facts first, then optimize the surface.

 Quick Start